yeori/mind-wired/README.md

 #### node.updated

-triggered when node has been updated by
+triggered when nodes have been updated by

 - dragging, (x, y) changed. (type : `'pos'`)
 - changing parent(type: `'path'`)